 Watch the video below to see the 4 ways to tie a scarf.
 Which is your favorite?
 I’ve also broken each of them down with some of my favorite looks on how to style it.

-PS You can now subscribe to my YouTube channel here.
-I can’t wait to start creating more videos.
+PS You can subscribe to my YouTube channel here for more videos!

 4 WAYS TO TIE A SCARF